Add grompp check that non-excluded atoms are not too close to each other in the starting structure

-#3 Updated by Berk Hess over 3 years ago
+#3 Updated by Berk Hess about 5 years ago

 This is one of the few cases where it's difficult to avoid floating point exceptions or segmentation faults.
 Maybe we should check that no non-excluded atoms are too close to each other in the starting structure.

 PS This case is relatively easy to track down if you run a debug binary through gdb.
 You need to figure out which variables to print though.

 #4 Updated by Mark Abraham about 5 years ago